-- 5 The purposes of this section are to (1) demonstrate that accurate AODs can be retrieved from the spectra data using the 15 H2O absorption bands, and (2) investigate the impact of AOD retrieval on the process of retrieving H2O SCDs in the H2O absorption bands.
-Given the fact that the operational retrieval algorithm for CLARS-FTS developed based on the GFIT algorithm does not take aerosol scattering into account, we make the above calculations by conducting a realistic numerical simulation study using the 2S-ESS RT model.
-The advantages of this numerical simulation study are that (1) the truth state vector is known and we can directly assess the accuracy of the retrievals, and (2) control experiments can be conducted by - minimizing the influences from other factors except the one that is investigated.
-The calculations are implemented using the noon data for the 68 days shown in Figure 4, for the purpose of providing comparable results for future satellite study.
+The purposes of this section are to (1) demonstrate that accurate AODs can be retrieved from the spectra data using the 15 H2O absorption bands, and (2) investigate the impact of AOD retrieval on the process of retrieving H2O SCDs in the H2O absorption bands.
+Given the fact that the operational retrieval algorithm for CLARS-FTS, developed based on the GFIT algorithm, does not take aerosol scattering into account, we make the above calculations by conducting a realistic numerical simulation study using the 2S-ESS RT model.
+The advantages of this numerical simulation study are that (1) the truth state vector is known and we can directly assess the accuracy of the retrievals, and (2) control experiments can be conducted by minimizing the influences from other factors except for the one that is investigated.
+The calculations are implemented using noon data for the 68 days shown in Fig. 4.

-(1) Simultaneous retrieval of H2O SCDs and AODs
+5.3.1 Simultaneous retrieval of H2O SCDs and AODs

-In the retrieval algorithm illustrated in Supplementary Material Figure 2, we first produce synthetic spectra using the 2S-ESS RT model with input AOD from AERONET and SSA and g from MERRA-GOCART.
+In the retrieval algorithm illustrated in Fig. S2, we first produce synthetic spectra using the 2S-ESS RT model with input AOD from AERONET and SSA and g from MERRA-GOCART.
 We then set H2O SCD scale factor and AOD as the state variables, and simultaneously retrieve them using the 15 H2O absorption bands.
 The ICs for the 15 H2O absorption bands are shown in Table 1.
-The retrieval results are shown in Figure 8(a) and 8(b).
-From the comparison between retrieved and true AODs (Figure 8(a)), we see that the retrieved AOD agrees well with the truth in the H2O absorption bands for all months (R=0.93; RMSE=0.0051).
-From the simultaneously retrieved H2O SCD scale factor and

-- AOD averaged over the 15 bands (Figure 8(b)), we see that their retrieval errors show a similar pattern; when the H2O SCD scale factor diverges from unity, the difference between the retrieved and true AOD also increases.
+The retrieval results are shown in Fig. 8a and b.
+From the comparison between retrieved and true AODs (Fig. 8a), we see that the retrieved AOD agrees well with the truth in the H2O absorption bands for all months ($R^2 = 0.93$; RMSE = 0.0051).
+From the simultaneously retrieved H2O SCD scale factor and AOD averaged over the 15 bands (Fig. 8b), we see that their retrieval errors show a similar pattern; when the H2O SCD scale factor diverges from unity, the difference between the retrieved and true AOD also increases.
 When H2O SCD becomes smaller, the observed radiance increases since fewer photons are absorbed in the H2O bands.
 On the other hand, when AOD becomes smaller, the observed radiance decreases, since the aerosol scattering effect becomes weaker and fewer photons will be scattered to the observer in the H2O bands.
-Therefore, we can see that the AOD and H2O SCD retrievals show the same - 25 pattern, whereby smaller AOD retrievals coincide with smaller H2O SCD retrievals, so that their effects on the observed radiance largely cancel out.
+Therefore, we can see that the AOD and H_2O SCD retrievals show the same pattern, whereby smaller AOD retrievals coincide with smaller H_2O SCD retrievals, so that their effects on the observed radiance largely cancel out.

-(2) Retrieval of H2O SCDs when AODs are perfectly known
+5.3.2 Retrieval of H2O SCDs when AODs are perfectly known

-We set the $H_2O$ SCD to be the only state variable and assume that the AOD is perfectly known.
-Comparison of the retrieved $H_2O$ SCD scale factors from three different cases are shown in Figure 8(c).
-In Case A, aerosol scattering is not considered; in

-Case B, $H_2O$ and AOD are simultaneously retrieved; in Case C, the AOD is perfectly known.
-We can see that (1) $H_2O$ SCD can be accurately retrieved if we have perfect knowledge of AOD, and (2) when we retrieve AOD and $H_2O$ SCD simultaneously, the variations in retrieved $H_2O$ SCD scale factors are largely reduced compared to the case when aerosol scattering is not considered.
+We set the H2O SCD to be the only state variable and assume that the AOD is perfectly known.
+Comparison of the retrieved H2O SCD scale factors from three different cases are shown in Fig. 8c.
+In Case A, aerosol scattering is not considered; in Case B, H2O and AOD are simultaneously retrieved; in Case C, the AOD is perfectly known.
+We can see that (1) H2O SCD can be accurately retrieved if we have perfect knowledge of AOD, and (2) when we retrieve AOD and H2O SCD simultaneously, the variations in retrieved H2O SCD scale factors are largely reduced compared to the case when aerosol scattering is not considered.

-5 Based on the above results from a realistic numerical simulation study, we conclude that (1) accurate AODs and H2O SCDs can be simultaneously retrieved from the spectral data in the 15 H2O absorption bands, and (2) variations in retrieved H2O SCD scale factors are largely reduced when we retrieve AOD simultaneously compared to that when aerosol scattering is not considered.
+Based on the above results from a realistic numerical simulation study, we conclude that (1) accurate AODs and H_2O SCDs can be simultaneously retrieved from the spectral data in the 15 H_2O absorption bands, and (2) variations in retrieved H_2O SCD scale factors are largely reduced when we retrieve AOD simultaneously compared to that when aerosol scattering is not considered.